parkrich/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

 <p>
 While an IT Help Desk Agent will be the one operating the tickets sent by Users, it is still good to know how a ticket is created on the Users end.
 This is me creating a hypothetical ticket under the user name Karen.
+An issue sumary is created and a brief explnation of the problem that needs resolving.
 </p>

 ![image](https://github.com/parkrich/ticket-lifecycle/assets/137697108/4765507f-dd9b-458a-b6ad-067e6fa63350)